damienmaguire/Tesla-Charger/README.md

 27/02/18 : Error found on the V2 board.
 Missing grounds on Q1 and D5.
 Affects EVSE control only.
 Will ammend in a rev3 board asap.

+28/02/18 : V3 design files released with grounds fixed.
+Also new S/W thanks to Tom DeBree released but untested as of today.
+Also pictures of mod required on V1 and V2 boards.

 Enjoy!